binxio/terraform-aws-ha-vpc-module/README.md

 ### How to use

-We create a public and private availability zone in every availability zone of a particular region (the private subnets are created on top of the already calculated public).
+We create a public and private availability zone in every availability zone of a particular region (the private subnets are created on top of the already calculated public subnet cidr ranges).
 To calculate the cidr block of a subnet, we use the following formula:

 ```sh
 cidrsubnet(var.cidr_block, var.subnet_newbits, availability_zone_count)